Prostitution in Taiwan: Constitutional decision (2009)

 Subsequent to this, the Constitutional Court declared the existing legislation unconstitutional, and ordered that it cease to be in effect within 2 years.

 Again government officials stated there were plans to decriminalize sex work.

 This was the first pronouncement by the Ministry of the Interior on the subject, but plans to allow local red-light districts were opposed by Taipei's Mayor Hau Lung-bin.

 However, in 2010 the government was still debating the subject.

 In October 2010, the government announced it was planning to allow small brothels to operate, while meanwhile the laws were no longer being enforced.

 In May 2011, the government announced that a draft bill was imminent.

 Response

 Taiwan's approach created renewed hope for those advocating for more liberal policies in China.

 In Taiwan the public narrowly supported the initiative but it was opposed by some women's groups such as The Garden of Hope Foundation.

 Legal status

-Prostitution in Taiwan is illegal except in special zones, but no "special zones" have been opened.
+Prostitution in Taiwan is illegal except in dedicated zones, known as "special sex zones", which have yet to be created.
 Foreign prostitutes caught by police are charged with prostitution rather than "illegal work by foreign national", which implies illegality.

 In 2015, Taiwan busted a global escort prostitution ring.